 - Proof of Residency is required. (copy of utility bill, rental agreement, etc.)

 - Custody/Court Order if student is living with someone other than those named on the birth certificate

 - Documents from previous school such as report card, transcript, withdrawal form, etc. (if applicable)

-- Completed Certificate of Immunization (CIS) form (See Immunization Requirements)
+- Completed Certificate of Immunization (CIS) form is required.
+(See Immunization Requirements)

 To begin: click on the new Online Enrollment process.

 For questions about enrollment, refer to the school registrar.
 (When schools are closed in the summer, contact the District Office at 425-831-8000.)